lawrencerowland/PS-Chat/README.md

 # PS-Chat
 The code for delivering the ChatBot project for PS

-# Install the Requirements in your terminal
+# Step 0.
+Install the Requirements in your terminal

 ```
 pip install -r requirements.txt